microsoft/PowerPlatformConnectors/certified-connectors/Mailform/README.md

 # Mailform
-Mailform is the easiest way to print and mail documents, letters and invoices from your computer or mobile device.
-Send FedEx Standard Overnight, USPS Priority, Express, Certified & First Class Mail.
-The Mailform connector provides the best way to send mail, directly from your Power Apps or Power Automate Flows.
+The Mailform Connector for Power Automate is designed to make it easy to print and mail documents, letters and invoices, directly from your Power Apps or Power Automate flows.

 ## Publisher: Mailform, Inc.

+Published by Mailform, the easiest way to print and mail documents, letters and invoices online.
+Send FedEx Standard Overnight, USPS Priority, Express, Certified & First Class Mail letters and postcards.

 ## Prerequisites

-You will need:
+You will need the following to proceed:
 * A Mailform account with a valid, non-zero credit account (to pay for your print and mail jobs).
 Sign up for free at [Mailform](https://www.mailform.io)

-## Obtaining Credentials

-Once you've signed in, visit your [Mailform API Access](https://www.mailform.io/webapp/account.html#/api), then click the ***New API Token*** button to create a new API token.
-Save the token value.

 ## Supported Operations